 GOODWIN CREEK LAVENDER (Lavendula ginginsii) is probably the best lavender for the home garden - less susceptible to the myriad problems that can plague these sometimes sensitive class of herbs.
 Plants have gray leaves and beautiful bluish purple flowers.
 They grow in compact form 24"-36" h and just as wide.
 Perennial in zones 7-11 and I have grown and propagated successfully indoors over the winter.
-You will get a live plant in a 3" pot in the Spring at an appropriate time for growing in your zone.
+You will get a live plant in a 3"-4" nursery pot shipped beginning early to mid-May.

 MEDICINAL PROPERTIES: The ancient Romans named it "lavender" which means "to wash" and it makes a delightful addition to the bath water.
 Lavender has been widely researched for its now established properties as an anti-septic, anti-bacterial, anti-fungal, and anti-inflammatory.
 Hence its historic use in all manner of external applications.
 But now come studies that show it also has anti-depressant properties if brewed into a gentle tea.